ArisenIO/arisenjsv1/docker/README.md

 Dockerized arisen instance for development and testing.
-This container is designed to reset its blockchain and wallet state upon shutdown.
+This container is designed to reset its blockchain and Bank Account State upon shutdown.

 # Start aosd